- What Is It?

 - Measures that probably are effective but may have long-term, adverse side effects

 - Measures that probably are effective, and safe

-- Measures that have been found to be ineffective
+- Measures that have been found to be ineffective or unsafe

 - Measures that have no scientific basis and no studies to measure effectiveness and safety